verny-tran/AttendanceKit/README.md

 ```

 ### Gradle
-The macOS **RFID Dashboard** application uses **Gradle** as its project build automation tool.
+The macOS **RFID Dashboard** application uses **Gradle** as it's project build automation tool.
 Refresh the dependencies of the `dashboard.idea` project by running the following command:

 ```bash
 gradle --refresh-dependencies clean build